dustywhite7/pythonMikkeli/courseSlides/12 - Web Scraping.md

 # Lab Time!
 Creating a scraping function

-Now that we have all of the needed elements, we can create a script to scrape all the results from a specific category on Poshmark.
+Now we have a script to scrape all the results from a specific category on Poshmark.

-Also, our function should be RECURSIVE!! :star_struck::star_struck:
+Also, our function is RECURSIVE!! :star_struck::star_struck:

+Now it's your turn!
+Add some extra information into the `poshmark` function.